Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 With rows of palm trees, white sand, and calm shallow water, this is the ideal beach in Mauritius for swimming, especially for small children.

-If you’re staying at the resort, then good for you as you’ll be able to enjoy this little slice of paradise without the hordes of tourists.
+The most scenic portion of the beach is occupied by the 5-star Trou aux Biches Beachcomber Resort.
+If you’re staying there, you’ll be able to enjoy this little slice of paradise without the hordes of tourists.

 coconut trees and thatch umbrellas on Trou aux Biches beach